victor-chukwuemeke/Bundo/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
-Before running the server, after cloning the project. use
+-Before running the server, after cloning the project.
+-switch branch to working.
+use
  ```bash
 npm install